ywugwu/CSCI-6212/_posts/2024-04-08-final_project.md

 We can see a significant improvement using different models/strategies, indicating further room for improvement by designing more powerful neural networks.

+We also observed an interesting phenomenon in our training process:

 ![image](https://github.com/ywugwu/ywugwu.github.io/assets/128890731/e6f5c515-f74e-4a43-8230-9b05d8883400)

+As the training epochs increase, the training score keeps increasing.
+However, the validation score doesn't decrease as the classic view of "overfitting" suggests.

+The convergence in the validation scores rather than a consistent decline suggests that while the model may be learning the training data better with each epoch, it's not necessarily overfitting in a manner that degrades its performance on unseen data.

 ### Leaderboard Ranking